ssfsx17/sky-islands/readable.md

 Range: 15 feet - Target: All in the ground line - You do an unarmed attack against all targets who are touching the ground within the line.

+**Sharp Knuckle Punch** - 2 Action Points - Type: Melee - Range: 5 feet
+- Target: Single - Perform an unarmed attack.
+The target’s Physical Armor is cut to 1/4th against the attack, but the final damage the target takes is also halved.

+**Suplex** - 3 Action Points - Type: Grapple - Range: 5 feet - Target:
+Single - Perform a grapple.
+The target is moved to the 5-foot square behind you.

 #### Rating 10

+**Aura Imbued Fist** - 2 Action Points - Type: Melee - Range: 5 feet -
+Target: Single - You do an unarmed attack, except the stats used are Magical rather than Physical.
+You also gain an amount of Magical Accuracy equal to your Power Level for this technique.

 **Pressure Point Strike** - 2 Action Points - Type: Melee - Range: 5
 feet - Target: Single - You do an unarmed attack.
 The damage type is set